rara-ch/StarbucksPromotionalOffers_DataAnalysis/README.md

 # Starbucks Promotional Offers Data Analysis
 This is a data analyst portfolio project that aims to explore how different customer demographics engage with Starbucks promotional offers and analyse the effectiveness of various channels for viewing offers.
-My end goal is to use data storytelling and visualisation to provide Starbucks actionable insights to imporve offer engagement and distribution.
+My end goal is to use data storytelling and visualisation to provide Starbucks actionable insights to improve offer engagement and distribution.

 ## Data
 The [data](https://www.kaggle.com/datasets/ihormuliar/starbucks-customer-data) was sourced from kaggle and contains three tables named offers (portfolio.csv), customers (profile.csv), and events (transcript.csv).
 The data dictionary for all three tables can be found [here](https://github.com/rara-ch/starbucks_promotional_offers_analysis/blob/main/data/starbucks_data_dictionary.csv).